ANCL/UAV_DOBIBS/README.md

 ### Installation

-**Note:** This code is developed on the **[PX4 (v1.5.5, Jan 25, 2017)](https://github.com/PX4/Firmware/releases/tag/v1.5.5)**, which is difference from the stock version, so we must install the PX4 toolchain manually using the following steps.
+**Note:** This code is developed on the **[PX4 (v1.5.5, Jan 25, 2017)](https://github.com/PX4/Firmware/releases/tag/v1.5.5)**, which is behind the current version of the firmware.
+Hence, the PX4 toolchain should be installed manually using the following steps.
+Note that this installation will only allow SITL simulation and not compilation for an actual autopilot such as Pixhawk 1.

-#### 1.Install the Toolchain
+#### 1.Installing the Toolchain

-* Install the clean **Ubuntu 16** for your development environment.

-(**Do not use** a higher version of Ubuntu (e.g., 18.04) as it will not work. **Do not use a VMWARE** VM or Virtualbox VM to run your Ubuntu as it will not support jMAVSim.)
+* Perform a clean install of **Ubuntu 16.04** for your development environment. **Do not use** a more recent version of Ubuntu (e.g., 18.04) as it will not work. **Do not use** a VMWARE Workstation VM or Virtualbox VM to run your Ubuntu as it will not support jMAVSim.

 * Ensure the user is added to the dialout group to have access to the usb ports.
-To add user to the dialout group you can use the following command and log out then back in for changes to take effect.
+To add a user to the dialout group you can use the following command and log out then back in for changes to take effect.

 ```
 sudo usermod -a -G dialout $USER